tusbar/bull-manager/readme.md

 Pass `jobIdKey` to job options so that `enqueue` will set the `jobId` to `_.get(data, jobIdKey)`.

+### Fallthrough error handlers

+Throwing in a job specific error handler will call the global error handler with that error.

 ## Random things

 - You don’t need to pass job options to `createJobQueue` if you are never going to use `enqueue` in your workers.